Biden expresses 'support' for Israeli-Palestinian cease-fire in Netanyahu call

 Eight foreign ministers spoke at the Security Council session, reflecting the seriousness of the conflict, with almost all urging an end to the fighting.

 Knickmeyer reported from Oklahoma City, Lee from Copenhagen, Denmark, and Lederer from New York.
-Associated Press writers Jon Gambrell in Dubai and Lisa Mascaro in Washington contributed.
+Associated Press writers Lisa Mascaro, Alan Fram, Aamer Madhani, Padmananda Rama and Joshua Boak in Washington contributed.

 Biden expresses 'support' for Israeli-Palestinian cease-fire in Netanyahu call